dos-group/vessim/README.md

 Our team at the [Distributed and Operating Systems](https://distributedsystems.berlin/) group at TU Berlin is actively working to improve Vessim.
 We are currently working on the following aspects and features:

-- **Better documentation**: You can find the current WiP documentation [here](https://vessim.readthedocs.io/en/latest/)
+- **Website**: You can find the current WiP documentation [here](https://vessim.readthedocs.io/en/latest/)
-- **Prodiving access to relevant datasets**: We're currently collectig relevant datasets for carbon-aware test cases such as solar production or carbon intensity traces to simplify the setup of test cases.
+- **Datasets**: We're currently collectig relevant datasets for carbon-aware test cases such as solar production or carbon intensity traces to simplify the setup of test cases.
-- **Software-in-the-loop (SiL) capabilities**: The current SiL implementation is focussed around our exemplary use case presented in our [journal paper](https://doi.org/10.1002/spe.3275).
-We are working on a SiL interface for users to implement custom interfaces for the communication of computing and energy systems.
+- **Software-in-the-loop (SiL) examples**: We are working on more examples to explain our SiL interface.
-- **Integrating the SAM**: NREL's [System Advisor Model (SAM)](https://sam.nrel.gov/) will soon be available as a subsystem in Vessim.
+- **System Advisor Model (SAM)**: We're working on making NREL's [SAM](https://sam.nrel.gov/) available as a subsystem in Vessim.

 ## Publications